1,000+ Opportunities

 Apply for this Fellowship View Frequently Asked Questions Frequently Asked Questions For additional questions about the Fellowships, please contact us.

-Based on current listing details, eligibility includes: All applicant artists must be Pennsylvania residents of the five-county Philadelphia region (Bucks, Chester, Delaware, Montgomery, or Philadelphia counties) and have 3-5 years professional experience in the visual or pe… Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: ALL APPLICANT ARTISTS MUST BE NOMINATED BY AN OFFICIAL NOMINATING ORGANIZATION.
+Official nominating organizations are local non-profit arts and cultural organizations who have been grantees of Independence Foundation.
+All applicant artists must be Pennsylvania residents of the five-county Philadelphia region (Bucks, Chester, Delaware, Montgomery, or Philadelphia counties) and have 3-5 years of professional experience in the visual or performing arts.
+Artists who have received an Independence Foundation Fellowship in the Arts within the last five years are ineligible.
+Confirm the full requirements in the official notice before applying.